Hydrogen vehicle: Rockets

 Many large rockets use liquid hydrogen as fuel, with liquid oxygen as an oxidizer (LH2/LOX).
 An advantage of hydrogen rocket fuel is the high effective exhaust velocity compared to kerosene/LOX or UDMH/NTO engines.
 According to the Tsiolkovsky rocket equation, a rocket with higher exhaust velocity uses less propellant to accelerate.
 Also the energy density of hydrogen is greater than any other fuel.
 LH2/LOX also yields the greatest efficiency in relation to the amount of propellant consumed, of any known rocket propellant.

-A disadvantage of LH2/LOX engines is the low density and low cryogenic temperature required to maintain of hydrogen as a liquid, which means bigger and insulated and thus heavier fuel tanks are needed compared to methane, although methane is more polluting.
+A disadvantage of LH2/LOX engines is the low density and low cryogenic temperature required to maintain hydrogen as a liquid, which means bigger, insulated, and thus heavier, fuel tanks are needed compared to methane, although methane is more polluting.
 Another disadvantage is the poor storability of LH2/LOX-powered rockets: Due to the constant hydrogen boil-off, the rocket must be fueled shortly before launch, which makes cryogenic engines unsuitable for ICBMs and other rocket applications with the need for short launch preparations.
 For first stages, dense fuelled rockets in studies may show a small advantage, due to the smaller vehicle size and lower air drag.

 LH2/LOX were also used in the Space Shuttle to run the fuel cells that power the electrical systems.
 The byproduct of the fuel cell is water, which is used for drinking and other applications that require water in space.